 If dressers aren’t secured to the wall, or there is furniture they can climb on, hold off.

-3. Your toddler is not ready for a bed if you are not in a season of life to deal with some challenging bedtimes.
+3. You are not in a season of life to deal with some challenging bedtimes.

 Toddlers often explore their new freedom and push boundaries at bedtime during this transition.

-Your bedtime routine will likely require extra patience and perseverance on your end for several nights.
+Your child’s bedtime routine will likely require extra patience and perseverance on your end for several nights.

 If bedtimes are currently smooth and you need them to stay that way for the time being, now is not the time to make the change.